-If you plan to migrate from another calendar solution to Teamup, we recommend that you first check if it supports the iCalendar format.
+If you plan to migrate calendar data from a third-party calendar product, we recommend that you check if it supports the iCalendar format.
 If you need to import calendar data from another Teamup Calendar, we highly recommend using the CSV format.

 Here are instructions on how to export data for a few widely used products: